cpp-lln-lab/template_datalad_fMRI/how-to-use-me.md

 2. copy each (ssh) URL of the the just created GIN repo into `dataladConfig.sh`
 3. run ` bash dataladSetUp.sh`

-Note that if any of the URLs in `dataladConfig` is left empty then the subdatasets will still be created but no sibling will be added and you will have to set the siblings manually and set the url in the parent dataset.
+Note that if any of the URLs in `dataladConfig.sh` is left empty then the subdatasets will still be created but no sibling will be added and you will have to set the siblings manually and set the url in the parent dataset.
 This can be quite annoying so we strongly recommend creating the remote repos first.